microbuilder/LPC11U_LPC13U_CodeBase/src/drivers/filters/ma/README.md

 # Simple Moving Average Filter #

-The 'simple moving average' is an extremely common filter, that's very easy to understimate or overlook due to it's relative simplicity.
+The **simple moving average** is a type of **FIR** filter, and is probably the most common filter type used due to it's speed and simplicity.
+Don't understimate or overlook it due to it's relative simplicity, though, since you can solve many problems admirably with this unassuming little filter!

 Effectively, the filter works by setting a 'window size', which defines the number of samples we want to average together.
 We then move through our dataset, averaging the last 'n' samples, where 'n' is your window size.
 As new samples are added, the oldest sample is dropped to make room for the new one, and a new average is calculate based on the data in the current window range.